 PA304.1.2 Testing.
-The building or dwelling unit shall be tested and verified as having an air leakage rate or not exceeding three air changes per hour.
-Testing shall be conducted in accordance with RESNET/ICC 380, ASTM E 779, or ASTM E 1827 and reported at a pressure of 0.2 inches w.g.
+The building or dwelling unit shall be tested for air leakage.
+The maximum air leakage rate for any building or dwelling unit under any compliance path shall not exceed 3.0 air changes per hour.
+Testing shall be conducted in accordance with ANSI/RESNET/ICC 380, ASTM E779 or ASTM E1827 and reported at a pressure of 0.2 inch w.g.
 (50 Pascals).
 Where required by the code official, testing shall be conducted by an approved third party.
 A written report of the results of the test shall be signed by the party conducting the test and provided to the code official.
-Testing shall be performed at any time after the creation of all penetrations of the building thermal envelope.
+Testing shall be performed at any time after creation of all penetrations of the building thermal envelope have been sealed.